waterlinked/waterlinked.github.io/docs/modem/modem-m64-protocol.md

 |         |             | `wr?` | Malformed request: Response when packet cannot be understood |
 |         |             | `wr!` | Malformed request: Packet does not match the given checksum |

 *[1]* `packet_count` is the number of packets received.
-If a packet cannot be decoded the `packet_loss_count` increments regardless of the packet being queued data or a sync packet from the other modem.
+If a packet cannot be decoded the `packet_loss_count` increments regardless of the packet being queued is data or a sync packet from the other modem.

-*[2]* Payload with just zeros (`\0`) is reseved for keeping the modems in sync if no packet is queued.
+*[2]* Payload with just zeros (`\0`) is reserved for keeping the modems in sync if no packet is queued.
 It will be filtered out by the receiving modem.

 ## Examples